rvirani1/hydrovisor/README.md

 ## How It Works
 1. **Face Detection**: TensorFlow.js + MediaPipe FaceMesh to detect your primary face and keypoints
 2. **Object Detection**: Roboflow InferenceJS to detect drink containers (`cup`, `glass`, `bottle` by default)
+   - Choose from three detection models: YOLO v8, RF-DETR Small, or RF-DETR Nano
-3. **Drinking Detection**: Combines both signals; logs an event only if drinking is sustained for ≥ 2 seconds (with 500ms stop debounce)
+3. **Drinking Detection**: Combines both signals; logs an event only if drinking is sustained for ≥ 2 frames (with 200ms stop debounce)
 4. **Local Logging**: Events are stored locally in the browser using Zustand + persist

 ## Demo (Local)